Anastasija Sevastova: 2019–25: Variable results, second retirement and return from maternity

+double bageled by 13th seed Diana Shnaider.

+Having been handed a wildcard into the main draw of the 2025 Morocco Open, Sevastova recorded wins over fellow wildcard entrant Yasmine Kabbaj and Zeynep Sönmez, before losing in the quarterfinals to Jaqueline Cristian.

+Using her protected ranking to enter the main draw at the 2025 Canadian Open, she defeated Ajla Tomljanović, 25th seed Magda Linette and third seed Jessica Pegula to reach the fourth round, at which point her run was ended by Naomi Osaka.

 National representation

 Sevastova played for Latvia in the 2018 Fed Cup.
-After she, alongside teammates Jeļena Ostapenko, Diāna Marcinkēviča and Daniela Vismane helped Latvia win all three of its ties in the zonal group round-robin phase, and defeat Serbia in the zonal group playoffs, Latvia advanced to the World Group II playoffs, where they played Russia.
+After she, alongside teammates Jeļena Ostapenko, Diāna Marcinkēviča and Daniela Vismane, helped Latvia win all three of its ties in the zonal group round-robin phase, and defeat Serbia in the zonal group playoffs, Latvia advanced to the World Group II playoffs, where they played Russia.
 Despite Sevastova dropping her first match to Anastasia Pavlyuchenkova, Ostapenko won both of her singles rubbers, and after Sevastova defeated Ekaterina Makarova in the final singles rubber, Latvia advanced to World Group II.

 Playing style

 Sevastova is a tactical, all-round player who uses varied shots to win points.
 She is also aggressive on the baseline.
 She possesses consistent and accurate groundstrokes, with both wings capable of producing winners.
 She has an accurate serve that can reach 110 mph.
 She also moves around the court well, and has good footwork.
 She may approach the net to finish points, and some of her best shots are her drop shots and slices.
 She can generate a lot of spin on both her forehand and backhand.
 She states that her backhand is her favourite shot.
 Possibly her biggest asset is her variety and resilience on court.
 She stated her favorite surfaces are hardcourt and clay.